KellerJordan/modded-nanogpt/records/track_3_small_optimization/README.md

 ## Rules

+To be considered a valid attempt at a new optimization record, an attempt must:
-- Record attempts are not allowed to change the dataset, batch size, or architecture.
+- Not change the dataset, batch size, or architecture.
+- Attain 3.28 val loss.

-- Attempts are free to change the optimizer (algorithm and hyperparameters) as well as model initialization.
+To reduce the number of steps, record attempts are free to change the optimizer (algorithm and hyperparameters) as well as model initialization.

 ## Record history